 "World's End, luv.
 East of all."

 Malick grinned and then he laughed.
-"We will be away," he said, "a full season."
+We will be away," he said, "for a full season."

-"We?
+"Jehm, too?
 But we can't afford it."

 "Older than Ware?"
 She asked.

-"Older than Kerhune Tor, and with a fine prospect.
+"Older than Kerhune Tor and with a fine prospect.
 There's a grand view of the River of Dust.
 Imagine."

 Again Sethe did and saw their lives unfolding in a magnificent Rhune relic overlooking the banks of a fabled river.
-There was Jehm running through grand galleries and halls, all carved with intricate glyphs and glamors.
+There was Jehm running through grand galleries and halls, all of it carved with intricate glyphs and glamors.
 A season in splendor -- that was Malick's promise and the foundation of her imaginings.
 Wondrous!

 Within a nineday they set sail across the Dry Sea.
-Weighed down with a season's supplies, their heavy cog ground up the gray shale, raising plumes of gritty dust glittering with Ghostfire.
-Sitting in the high shouldered bow, Sethe held her daughter tight and pointed at the broad outriggers, trim skiffs and light gigs sailing ahead of them with easy grace.
+Weighed down with a season's supplies, the runners of their small cog ground up the gray shale of the ancient sea bed.
+Plumes of gritty dust glittering with Ghostfire followed in their wake.
+Seated in the high shouldered bow, Sethe held her daughter tight and pointed at the broad outriggers, trim skiffs and light gigs sailing ahead of them with easy grace.
+"Look," she cried, "All of the Guildkin of the Wysrund off for the season.
+By the Nine!
+I've never seen so many craft running free."

 Jehm gave her mother a sidelong glance.
 "Never?" she asked doubtfully.

-"Never," Sethe admitted.
 "But you're a Mouther, Mama, boat born and bred"

 "True, but the Mouth of the World is no small place.
 It's as wide as the Wysrund and with thrice as many people, most of them stick-in-the-muds.
 Only the Tongue folk run free, but they're a loose lot, so said my father who ran with them in his youth.
 In the Throat thousands have lashed their boats together so tightly you can near walk the width of the river without getting your feet wet.
 Almost a city it is, though none would call it that.
 'Just here for the season,' they say.
 'Just waitin' for the urge and itch.
-Waiting, just waiting.' " Sethe shrugged and smiled and scratched absently at her brow.
+Waiting, just waiting.'"
+Sethe shrugged and smiled and scratched absently at her brow.
 "Seasons come and go, luv, but with every change of season, there's newer potions for the urge, better lotions for the itch, so folk just wait."

 "For what?"